An emergency fund is money you save to cover urgent or unexpected costs. This could be car repairs, unexpected travel or

-If you put $20 a week into a savings account, you'll have over $1,040 by the end of the year.
+If you put $20 a week into a savings account, you'll have over $1,000 in a years' time.
 That's the start of a good amount of savings to give you some financial breathing space.

 Plan for the future

 If you're thinking long term, it's worth having a bit more put aside.
 This can help if you're unable to work for a while — for example, if you take some time off work to care for a family member.

 Use the budget planner to work out your monthly expenses, then multiply this by the number of months you would like to cover.
 This can be your savings goal.